-This course is an overview of the Christian Counseling field, including the history of Christian Counseling, issues of integrating psychology and theology, and developing a Christian world view as a part of the caregiving ministries.
-This course is a prerequisite to Practicum I (MFPSY 5541).
+This course examines the Christian Counseling field, including the history of Christian Counseling, an investigation of issues of integrating psychology and theology, and the development of a Christian worldview as a part of the counseling process.
+This course is a prerequisite to Practicum I (MFPSY5541).